-Hedgehogs are one of the most odd-looking mammals out there, with their tiny size and spiky spines covering their body.
-Yet, it is also undeniable that hedgehogs are one of the cutest animals on the planet and that is why many individuals choose to keep them as pets.
-However, many states in America do not allow pet ownership of hedgehogs.
+Hedgehogs are one of the odd-looking mammals out there, with their pointed noses and spiky spines covering their body.
+Yet, it is also undeniable that hedgehogs are one of the cutest animals on the planet – and many people keep them as pets.
+(The European hedgehog and the African pygmy hedgehog are the species commonly kept as pets.)
+However, many states in the U.S. do not allow pet ownership of hedgehogs and it is important to get pet hedgehogs from ethical, experienced breeders.

-Hedgehogs are tiny creatures that can fit perfectly in the hand.
-They are usually found in Asian, African, and European countries.
-They might seem cute and tiny, which are obvious predator magnet factors.
+Hedgehogs come in a variety of sizes and some species are so tiny they can fit perfectly in your hand.
+There are 17 species of hedgehogs living across Europe, the Middle East, Africa, and Central Asia.
+Because they are small they might seem like obvious predator magnets.
 However, hedgehogs are not really that defenseless.
 Apart from their spiny cover, they have incredibly sharp teeth too that make catching and eating them even more difficult.

 What Kind of Teeth Do Hedgehogs Have?